Topics Map > UWGB Help Desk

 Many tools and applications allow you to share content or access pages via a link.
-Below are a list of scenarios where you may wish to shorten a URL and some URL-shortening services.
+Below are a list of scenarios where you may wish to shorten a URL; resources for shortening URLs are also included.

 The URL: http://www.uwgb.edu/univcomm/toolkit/downloads/files/logos/png/UWGB_stack-PMS343c.png links to a PNG images of the UWGB phoenix logo.
 To share this link, we might prefer to send: http://tinyurl.com/UWGBpng or http://bit.ly/2cWnsg3

 Scenarios where a shorter URL would be useful: